NTIA/scos-sensor/README.md

 ### Data File Encryption

-The data file is encrypted on disk by default using gpg.
+The data file is encrypted on disk by default using cryptography Fernet module.
+Note that the Fernet encryption module is not suitable for large data files.
+In testing, it seems to work fine with 1 second acquisition data files with size around 120 MB.
+It does not work with 10 second acquisition data files with size around 1 GB.
 The metadata files are not encrypted.
 Note that the data will be written to the disk unecrypted when decrypting the file (although the unecrypted temporary file is removed).
-Set the `PASSPHRASE` in the env file to control the passphrase used for encryption.
-A random passphrase is created when deploying using puppet.
-The random passphrase is stored in an environment variable (using export command) and is passed to the container.
-Use the ENCRYPT_DATA_FILES setting in the env file to disable encryption.
+Set the `ENCRYPTION_KEY`  environment variable to control the encryption key used for encryption.
+The env file will generate a random key.
+Use the `ENCRYPT_DATA_FILES` setting in the env file to disable encryption.

 ## Actions and Hardware Support